Rishabh-iiti/Walmart-Sales-Forecasting/README.md

-# 📊 Walmart Sales Forecasting – Capstone Project
+# 📊 Walmart Sales Forecasting

 ## 📝 Project Overview
 Walmart, one of the largest retail chains in the world, faces challenges in **inventory management** due to unpredictable demand, unemployment rates, seasonal fluctuations, and pricing pressures.